-The pattern of work for Coaches in the Athletics and Recreation Department normally consists of 35 hours per week in shifts of 7 hours per day 5 days a week (Monday to Friday).
+The pattern of work for Coaches in the Athletics and Recreation Department is highly variable.

-However, during the University inter-university preparatory and actual game season which runs approximately September - March each year, the coaches will be required to attend practices or games which may be scheduled on Saturdays, Sundays and designated holidays (outside the normal work pattern outlined above).
+During the University inter-university preparatory and actual game season which varies by sport, the coaches will be required to attend practices or games which may be scheduled on Saturdays, Sundays and designated holidays and may also be out of town.